Paco's Anatomy

 💎 Pitch

 Doc!
 We need you!
-Our little monster Paco requires your help.
-As an expert you should be able to fix him..
-Right?
+Our little monster Paco needs your help.
+As an expert, you should be able to fix him, right?

-You only have to put your head between his teeth and your arms in his guts to keep Paco alive.
+You just have to put your head between his teeth and your arms in his guts to keep Paco alive.
 Just don't lose your head in the process!

 🌟 Introduction

-The player takes on the role of a monster vet, who has to put his head in Paco's mouth (the monster) and his hands in holes in his chest to reach his organs and keep him alive for 3 minutes!
+The player takes on the role of a monster vet, who has to put their head in Paco's mouth (the monster) and their hands into holes in his chest to reach his organs and keep him alive for 3 minutes.

-We had a lot of fun building different inputs to fill the roles of the organs, such as an enema bulb to squeeze to the rhythm of a heartbeat for the heart, balloons full of flour for the lungs, and finally switches covered in cotton wool for the brain.
+We had a lot of fun building different inputs to represent the organs, like an enema bulb to squeeze in rhythm for the heartbeat, balloons filled with flour for the lungs, and switches covered in cotton wool for the brain.

-This project was very particular because it was a physical game, plus it was Alternative Controler kind..
+This project was very particular because it was a physical game, and also part of the Alternative Controller category..

 Paco at the GDC